Upcoming Autograph Parties

 start toward finding the, uh, more unusual sites in the state."

-Texas Redneck Road Trips is now on sale, published
+Texas Redneck Road Trips, published by The

 Texas Museums of Discovery